playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 >   NullInjectorError: No provider for InjectedValue!
 > ```

-This is because our constructor inside of `ChildComponent` is marked as a required dependency by default, hence the error.
+This is because our `inject` function inside of `ChildComponent` is marked as a required dependency by default, hence the error.

-Luckily for us, there's a way to tell Angular to mark that dependency as "optional" by passing a second argument to the `inject` function:
+Fortunately there's a way to tell Angular to mark that dependency as "optional" by passing a second argument to the `inject` function:

 ```typescript
 @Injectable()